tankankita/suhi-research/README.md

 # suhi-research
+This research explores the prediction of patient readmission using multiple machine learning models.
+The goal is to identify patterns in patient data that can help forecast the likelihood of readmittance.

 ## Files & Folder Descriptions
 ### **data/**
 - **`processed_text_dataframe.csv/`** → dataframe after processing for BERT classifer
 - **`suhi_data.xlsx/`** → Raw dataset for SUHI research.